pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

    current location along the depth axis for that canvas (i.e. to scroll through slices).

+ - If a mesh overlay is selected, hold down the |shift_key| and click the mouse to select the mesh vertex that is nearest to the mouse click.

  - Middle-click and drag, or hold down the |alt_key| key and drag with the left mouse button, to pan around.